Antisemitism in Christianity: Nazi antisemitism

 The document Dabru Emet was issued by over 220 rabbis and intellectuals from all branches of Judaism in 2000 as a statement about Jewish-Christian relations.
 This document states,Nazism was not a Christian phenomenon.
 Without the long history of Christian anti-Judaism and Christian violence against Jews, Nazi ideology could not have taken hold nor could it have been carried out.
 Too many Christians participated in, or were sympathetic to, Nazi atrocities against Jews.
 Other Christians did not protest sufficiently against these atrocities.
 But Nazism itself was not an inevitable outcome of Christianity.

 According to American historian Lucy Dawidowicz, antisemitism has a long history within Christianity.
-The line of "antisemitic descent" from Luther, the author of On the Jews and Their Lies, to Hitler is "easy to draw."
-In her The War Against the Jews, 1933-1945, she contends that Luther and Hitler were obsessed by the "demonologized universe" inhabited by Jews.
-Dawidowicz writes that the similarities between Luther's anti-Jewish writings and modern antisemitism are no coincidence, because they derived from a common history of Judenhass, which can be traced to Haman's advice to Ahasuerus.
+The line of "anti-Semitic descent" from Luther, the author of On the Jews and Their Lies, to Hitler is "easy to draw."
+In her The War Against the Jews, 1933–1945, she contends that Luther and Hitler were obsessed by the "demonologized universe" inhabited by Jews.
+Dawidowicz writes that the similarities between Luther's anti-Jewish writings and modern antisemitism are no coincidence because they derived from a common history of Judenhass, which can be traced to Haman's advice to Ahasuerus.
 Although modern German antisemitism also has its roots in German nationalism and the liberal revolution of 1848, Christian antisemitism she writes is a foundation that was laid by the Roman Catholic Church and "upon which Luther built."